 - Low transaction costs — card networks charge a set amount or a percentage for every transaction, which inflates transaction costs.
 Paying directly from a bank account eliminates card networks from the payment process and reduces transaction costs.

-- Instant settlements — in most countries, the money paid from a bank account can reach the merchant instantly because it doesn’t have to travel through unnecessary intermediaries such as bank card networks.
+- Instant settlements — in countries where real-time or instant payments are available, the money paid from a bank account can reach the merchant in seconds.
+This is possible because the money doesn’t have to travel through unnecessary intermediaries such as bank card networks.

 Benefits for consumers